-After obtaining one of the highest year 12 scores in his year, Dr Con Dolianitis studied Medicine at the University of Melbourne.
+After obtaining one of the highest year 12 scores in his year, Assoc.
+Prof Con Dolianitis studied Medicine at the University of Melbourne.
 At the same time he completed a Bachelor of Arts, majoring in Greek and Classical Studies, obtaining honours for most of his university subjects.

 Con has published multiple articles in peer reviewed journals and has been involved in research and clinical trials.
 He was awarded a research grant by the Scientific Research fund of the Australasian College of Dermatology for work in melanoma.
 Con’s research with the Victorian Melanoma Service focused on the use of dermoscopy for the early detection of melanoma.
 Con completed a Masters of Medicine researching the detection of melanomas using spectrophotometry.
 He has a particular interest in the early detection of melanomas and monitoring patients at risk of melanoma.